Paul Holmes à Court

 Paul Holmes à Court (born Paul William Holmes à Court in 1972) is an Australian businessman and wine maker.
 He is the son of Australia's first billionaire Robert Holmes à Court and CEO of Vasse Felix.

 Early life

 Holmes à Court was born in 1972, the son of South African-born Australian businessman Robert Holmes à Court (who became Australia's first billionaire), and businesswoman (and chairperson of Heytesbury Pty Ltd), Janet Holmes à Court.

 Career

-In 2000, Holmes à Court took over the management of Heytesbury from his mother Janet after his father Robert passed away in 1990.
+In 2000, Holmes à Court took over the management of Heytesbury from his mother Janet after his father Robert died in 1990.
 In 2008 Holmes à Court bought out his siblings and took over sole ownership of the company.

 Personal life

 Holmes à Court is the Northern Territory's largest individual pastoral landowner, owning over 16,700 square kilometers.

-Holmes à Court has 5 children.
+Holmes à Court has 6 children.